golurankinse/popeapex/README.md

-- 👋 Hi, I’m @popeapex
+- 👋 Gbenga, Olurankinse is my name.
-- 👀 I’m interested in Automation, electronics and coding.
-- 🌱 I’m currently learning PLC programming and web design.
+- 👀 A versatile Engineer/aspiring Data Analyst.
-- 💞️ I’m looking to collaborate on web design
+- 💞️ I’m looking to collaborate on analysing data to solve real world problem whilst streghtened and or acquiring new skills.
-- 📫 How to reach me? you can reach me via my email: bengaabiodun@gmail.com
+- 📫 How to reach me? you can reach me via my twitter or linkedin.

 <!---
 popeapex/popeapex is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.